mclintprojects/blog/src/posts/faith.md

 readTime: 10
 ---

-I've [mentioned](https://www.notion.so/Startup-Lessons-02b445d7d9bc4ac5a7470cf55ef68a16?pvs=21) quite often that one of the most important ingredients of doing hard things (like startups) is “delusion”.
+I've [mentioned](/posts/startup_lessons) quite often that one of the most important ingredients of doing hard things (like startups) is “delusion”.
 I've come to realize it could be better described as **faith**.

 "*We're gardeners, not gods.
 We cannot make things happen.
-Every good thing has its own season for ripening, and half the time, something unexpected happens.” — Elaine.*
+Every good thing has its own season for ripening, and half the time, something unexpected happens.” — Elaine Wang.*

 One part of undertaking hard things is a significant amount of willpower & influence — you're gardening, aka wielding what's in your control to pave the way for the emergence of your desired outcomes.
 For this part of the journey, your influence — whether through out-of-the-box thinking, a sense of urgency, connections, or sheer hard work — propels you toward your desired state.